 With the factory installed 2 solar panels already on the roof on the passenger side there isn’t much real estate left to add many more panels but it can be done.
 There is some shading which is bound to occur from the a/c and also from the newly mounted satellite dish that we installed.
 My husband laid out a few different designs with different sized panels to figure out the best use of real estate measured against wattage, cost, and benefits.

 The additional solar panels we purchased were the Renogy (2 pieces) 100 Watt 12 Volt Flexible Monocrystalline Solar Panels and we mounted them on the roof on the driver side.
 This would give us a theoretical total of 400 Watts of solar energy.

 Below is the wiring diagram for panels as provided by Renogy.
 The View came equipped with three ports with SAE connectors on the roof for attaching solar panels.
 Two of the ports were used by the existing Zamp panels so the third port was used for the additional two panels which were wired in parallel.
-The only potential glitch during the install is that the existing SAE connectors which are available are wired opposite to the de-facto standard for SAE connectors.
+The only potential glitch during the install is that I discovered that the existing SAE connectors which are wired opposite to the de-facto standard for SAE connectors!
 This required making a short “gender changer” cable and an adapter cable to go from the standard MC4 solar connectors to the reverse-wired SAE connector on the open port.